ropensci/osfr/.github/CONTRIBUTING.md

 To get started with osfr development you'll need to generate a personal access token (PAT) on OSF's *testing* server.
 The following steps will get you setup:

 1. Create an account on <https://test.osf.io/>.
 2. Generate a PAT for the new account with all permission scopes enabled (this is necessary to run osfr's unit tests).
+(Under "Settings"->Personal access token)
 3. Fork the osfr repository and clone a local copy.
 4. Create a `.Renviron` file in the root of your project directory that defines the `OSF_PAT` and `OSF_SERVER` environment variables.
 You can easily create or edit an existing `.Renviron` file by running `usethis::edit_r_environ(scope = "project")`.
 The end result should look like this: